How BJP made a dispute between an Adivasi and a Muslim family an election issue in Jharkhand

 This year, when Hembrom’s family began to construct a new structure on the plot adjacent to the mud house where they lived, Ansari’s family took objection and broke down a scaffold on July 18.
 This led to a violent fight between the two families.

-Although both sides sustained injuries, the Adivasi family took a greater knock, according to a fact-finding report by the Jharkhand Janadhikar Mahasabha, a coalition of progressive organisations in the state.
+Although both sides sustained injuries, the Adivasi family took a greater knock, according to the fact-finding report by the Jharkhand Janadhikar Mahasabha.

 BJP leader Babulal Marandi was quick to share a video about the incident on social media, claiming that Bangladeshi infiltrators had seized the land from Adivasis.
 Marandi also tweeted a video from his visit to the village on July 31, in which he said that the district administration had failed to hold up the land rights of the Adivasis, either because the Hemant Soren government was weak or because it was seeking to appease the Muslim vote bank.